 Fresh, ripe cranberries can be stored in the refrigerator for up to 2 months.
 Before storing, remove any soft, discoloured or damaged berries to maximize storage time.
 Store in a plastic bag or airtight container.
 Don’t rinse cranberries before storing them, or they’ll spoil.

 Fresh cranberries can be frozen for up to one year.
 To freeze fresh cranberries lay the berries out in a single layer on a baking tray.
 Place in the freezer until cranberries are frozen; transfer berries into a re-sealable bag or airtight container and return to the freezer.

 Cranberries require very little preparation.
-While not as fragile as blueberries and raspberries, fresh cranberries should still be handled with care.
 Just prior to use, gently rinse cranberries under cool running water; then pat dry with paper towels.

 There are endless ways to enjoy cranberries and reap their health benefits.
 Cranberries are too tart to be eaten on their own, but pair wonderfully with other, sweeter fruit, such as apples.
 Their deep red colour makes cranberries a welcome addition to salads, sauces, smoothies, cookies, muffins, quick breads and cocktails.

 - Garnish a bowl of oatmeal with a small handful of fresh, sliced cranberries.

 - Cranberries work well in muffins and quick breads and pair especially well with apples, oranges and other sweet fruit.

 - Make your own granola by combining dried cranberries, toasted oats and sliced almonds; serve with low-fat milk and honey.

 - Sprinkle dried cranberries over a spinach salad for a mid-day meal; season with a honey balsamic dressing.